raystack/frontier/README.md

 ## Key Features

-Discover why users choose Shield as their authorization proxy
+Discover why users choose Shield as their authorization server

 - **Authentication**: It supports multiple authentication strategies like Email OTP, Social Login(Google/Github) for human users and API keys, RSA JWT based for machine users.
 - **Authorization**: Policies bind a user to its access level.
 It assigns various roles to users/groups that determine their access to various resources